rodriada000/SessionMapSwitcher/README.md

 6. Mod Manager will open a web browser so you can download the Illusory Universal Mod Unlocker ([or you can download it from here](https://illusory.dev/#))
 7. After it finishes downloading, run the setup.exe and then the mod unlocker program will open.
 8. Set the path to be `...\Session\SessionGame\Binaries\Win64` and then click `patch`
+9. The game should now be patched and you can close the mod unlocker program.
 > Note: This path is slightly different from the one set in SMM.
-The game should now be patched and you can close the mod unlocker program.\

 ### Modify Object Placement Count
 _This feature allows you to change how many objects you can place in-game_